DaniilChikish/SpaceComander/README.md

 # SpaceComander
+Real time strategy game with shooter elements.
-Team project for subject "Professional practice of programming" See the details in the Documents folder.
+See the details in TechnikalTask in the Documents folder.